devroopsaha744/TexMCP/README.md

 - Render Jinja2 templates and compile to PDF
 - Designed to run as an MCP server for Claude Desktop and other MCP-capable clients

+Tools exposed by this MCP server
+- Total tools: 5
+  - render_latex_document — write LaTeX and optionally compile to PDF
+  - render_template_document — render a Jinja2 template and optionally compile
+  - list_templates — list available templates
+  - list_artifacts — list files produced in `src/artifacts/`
+  - get_template — return the raw contents of a template file so clients can inspect it before rendering
 ---

 ## Getting started (local development)